bvolpato/DataflowTemplates/plugins/core-plugin/src/main/resources/README-template.md

 You can use the path above run the template (or share with others for execution).

-To start a job with that template at any time using `gcloud`, you can use:
+To start a job with the template at any time using `gcloud`, you are going to need valid resources for the required parameters.

+Provided that, the command line below can be used:

 ```shell
 export PROJECT=<my-project>